ello/heroku-buildpack-imagemagick-cedar-14/README.md

 Heroku Buildpack ImageMagick Cedar 14
 ===========================

+# DEPRECATED

+We're no longer using this buildpack due to the complexity of maintaining it.
+We've migrated to https://github.com/ello/heroku-buildpack-imagemagick - you should use that instead!

 Use the latest version of ImageMagick inside Heroku  _Cedar 14_.

 ImageMagick 6.8 [won't be